Aaron Sorkin: Prospective projects

 In March 2007, it was reported that Sorkin had signed on to write a musical adaptation of the hit 2002 record Yoshimi Battles the Pink Robots by psychedelic-rock band The Flaming Lips, collaborating with director Des McAnuff who had been developing the project.
 In August 2008, McAnuff announced that Sorkin had been commissioned by the Stratford Shakespeare Festival to write an adaptation of Chekhov's The Cherry Orchard.
 In 2010, Sorkin reportedly obtained the film rights to Andrew Young's book The Politician (about Senator John Edwards), and announced that he would make his debut as a film director while adapting the book for the screen.

-In November 2010, it was reported that Sorkin will write a musical based on the life of Houdini, with music by Danny Elfman.
+In November 2010, it was reported that Sorkin would write a musical based on the life of Houdini, with music by Danny Elfman.
 In January 2012, Stephen Schwartz was reported to be writing the music and lyrics, with Sorkin making his debut as a librettist.
 The musical was expected for release in 2013–14; Sorkin said: "The chance to collaborate with Stephen Schwartz [the director], Jack O'Brien, and Hugh Jackman on a new Broadway musical is a huge gift."
 In January 2013, he quit the project, citing film and television commitments.

 In March 2016, it was announced that Sorkin would adapt A Few Good Men for a live production on NBC, originally slated to air in 2017; as of November 2017, "Sorkin is still mulling the project".

+In November 2024, Deadline reported that Warner Bros. had made a deal for Sorkin to write and possibly direct a film about the founder of the Israeli air force, Al Schwimmer.
+According to the article, he was also still working separately on a project that would be a continuation of the themes that were the focus of The Social Network, as he had previously hinted at in a 2024 podcast conversation.
+In June 2025, Deadline reported that he would be writing and directing a follow-up to The Social Network based on the documents known as the Facebook Files, officially announced as The Social Reckoning in September 2025.